TIPS FOR A PERFECT ROAD TRIP IN JORDAN – ITINERARY

-Tip: I suggest, staying at least one night in Wadi Rum.
-Most other visitors only come for a day (for few hours) but they miss out on a magical night.
-There are several camps (unfortunately, the one I stayed is closed atm) and it was amazing.
-Basically all camps offer tours for the day – and do have dinner/breakfast and lunch if you stay with them overnight and book a tour.
+TIP: I suggest staying at least one night in Wadi Rum.
+Most other visitors only come for a day (for a few hours), but they miss out on a magical night.
+There are several camps and it was amazing.
+Basically, all camps offer tours for the day.
+And you have dinner/breakfast and lunch if you stay with them overnight and book a tour.

-You should not drive with your own car in the desert – the desert is huge and you would need a 4 wheel drive and should have at least some experience driving in sand.
-So, you can leave your car at the visitor center and will then be picked up by the company you booked the tour/accommodation with.
-Sounds complicated but is quite easy if you book in advance.
+You should not drive your own car in the desert.
+The desert is huge, and you would need a 4-wheel drive and have at least some experience driving in sand.
+You can leave your car at the visitor center and then will be picked up from the company you booked the tour/accommodation with.
+It sounds complicated but is quite easy if you book in advance.

 WHERE TO STAY IN WADI RUM

-I stayed in a very good camp but it seems the owner has some troubles with the police and it was closed?!
-I am not sure but you cannot book it anymore and the last review looked like this.
+- I stayed in an excellent camp, but it seems the owner has some troubles with the police and it was closed?!
+I am not sure, but you cannot book it anymore, and the last review looked like this.
 Anyhow, you should not worry.

 Located in the southern part of Jordan, Aqaba is the only coastal city in the country.
 This port city is situated off the Gulf of Aqaba in the Red Sea.

-Since I, personally, had not added Aqaba to my Jordan road trip, I actually can’t say much as I am not into diving and am also not a beach person.
-However, it is very popular with the people who like to dive.
-Aqaba is probably one of the best places to chill and rest – so, if you road trip Jordan for more than 7 days, then you will have time to do so here.
+Since I, personally, had not added Aqaba to my road trip, I actually can’t say much as I am not into diving and am also not a beach person.

 WHERE TO STAY IN AQABA

-For accommodations, you can stay at Al Manara Hotel in Aqaba, which is a luxury resort that is highly rated for its location, service, and amenities.
+- For accommodations, you can stay at Al Manara Hotel in Aqaba, a luxury resort highly rated for its location, service, and amenities.

-A more mid-range hotel would be the Lacosta Hotel, which is close to the beach and other attractions, and often includes breakfast.
+- A more mid-range hotel would be the Lacosta Hotel, close to the beach and other attractions and often includes breakfast.

-A budget option would be the Amir Palace Hotel, which is a charming boutique hotel in the city center.
+- A budget option would be the Amir Palace Hotel, a charming boutique hotel in the city center.

-Tip: This could be your last stop – and from here you could head back to Amman or continue your journey (many visit Israel afterward).
+TIP: This could be your last stop – and from here, you could head back to Amman or continue your journey (many visit Israel afterward).
 If you go back straight to Amman it will take around 5-6 hours (330 km).

 Aqaba – or Wadi Rum – is quite far from Amman.
-If you flight is from Amman it is time to head back north.
-It takes time so make sure to leave early – or better, book your last night in Amman so you don’t have to stress.
+If your flight is from Amman, it is time to head back north.
+It takes time, so make sure to leave early – or better, book your last night in Amman, so you don’t have to stress.